 WHAT IS FILM GRAIN?

-Film grain is the visible silver crystals in a film's emulsion.
+Film grain is the visible silver crystals in a film negative's emulsion.
 These light-sensitive silver halides change into pure metallic silver when exposed to light, which is how an image is captured on film.
 So, grain is an inherent part of a film image.

 The below illustration shows the approximate grain-size difference in three different speeds of film.

-It's important to note that none of these things are physically adding grain to your film, but rather, they are making the grain that is already there more pronounced.
+It's important to note that none of these things are physically adding grain to your film.
+Instead, they are making the grain that is already there more pronounced.

 WHAT IS PIXELATION?

-Why does pixelation becomes part of the film grain conversation?
-Because, especially in prints, sometimes photographers aren’t sure if they are seeing grain in their image or pixelation.
+Why does pixelation become part of the film grain conversation?
+Because sometimes photographers aren’t sure if they are seeing grain in the image or pixelation, especially in photo printing.

 Pixelation is easiest to understand visually:

 So what does it mean for an image to be "low resolution"?
-There is no precise definition across the board, because how and at what size an image is being displayed determines what resolution is required for it to look crisp and clear.
+There is no precise definition across the board.
+This is because how an image is being displayed, and at what size, determines what resolution is required for it to look crisp and clear.

 The second thing that tells us DPI doesn't determine resolution is the method by which an image is displayed.
-Simply put, an image on a screen needs less pixels to display clearly at a specified length/width than an image in print—the pixel dimensions that are required are different depending on the final output.
+Simply put, an image being displayed on a screen needs fewer pixels to display clearly at a specified length/width than an image in print.
+The pixel dimensions that are required are different depending on the final output.

 Learn more about the nitty gritty of resolution, especially as it relates to printing, here.

-You may have noticed that Richard delivers our scans at 72 DPI—but that doesn't mean they are pixelated!
-Medium and large scans are delivered with high enough pixel dimensions for printing (at differing sizes, of course), so if you're seeing something "funky" in your film scan/print, it's probably related to grain!
+You may have noticed that Richard Photo Lab delivers our scans at 300 DPI—but that doesn't mean they are pixelated!
+Medium and large scans are delivered with high enough pixel dimensions for printing high quality images (at differing sizes, of course).
+So if you're seeing something "funky" in your film photos or scans, it's probably related to grain!